faytastic/cfae-app/README.md

 ## 📌 Planned Enhancements (Next)

-- HTTPS support
 - Backend form handling and submission storage
-- confirmation emails to the sender
+- Confirmation emails to the sender
-- optional dev vs prod environments
+- Optional dev vs prod environments

 ## 🌱 Future / Advanced Enhancements (Nice to Have)

 These are not required right now, but represent best-practice maturity goals:

-- additional automated validation before deployment
+- Additional automated validation before deployment
-- deployment monitoring and alerts
+- Deployment monitoring and alerts
-- richer rollback visibility and deployment history
+- Richer rollback visibility and deployment history
-- centralized logging and error dashboards
+- Centralized logging and error dashboards